It’s time to play detective. Review your hindsights and insights from a macro lens, now connect the dots. What patterns do you see?

 Every pivot has obstacles.
 Is your desire to make this pivot strong enough to overcome the obstacles?
 Be honest with yourself.

-You now have the hindsight, insight and foresight to answer the question:
+You now have the hindsight, insight, and foresight to answer the question:

 What's your next pivot?

-Take the pressure off, there’s not just one singular, perfect career pivot for you.
+Take the pressure off, there’s not just one singular, perfect career leap for you.
 Your career is meant to be fluid.
 Make a decision, and let learning and growth lead you.
 The only thing that will keep you stuck is indecision, so decide where you want to pivot!

 But remember, commitments are not meant to be handcuffs.
 If you outgrow this path and want to make another pivot, do not stick to the plan at all costs.
 Again, your career is fluid.
 Only you know when it’s aligned, and when you’re making excuses to stay stuck.